NenadPantelic/Voice-assistant/README.md

    - ***sr: Problemi sa slanjem zahteva.
 Proverite API limit i status mreže!***
 ## Aditional notes

-- To use arduino service, you must connect arduino with your computer (serial port's parameters are set in config/config.py); uncomment arduino service line in service pool in main.py
+- To use arduino service, you must connect Arduino with your computer (serial port's parameters are set in config/config.py); uncomment Arduino service line in service pool in main.py
 - operating system control is under construction.
-Linux commands execution are tested as the proof-of-concept, but the goal is to also add Windows commands, so until then OS service is not used.
+Linux commands execution is tested as the proof-of-concept, but the goal is to also add Windows commands, so until then OS service is not used.